biolink/biolink-model/docs/index.md

  * [ActivityAndBehavior](ActivityAndBehavior.md) - Activity or behavior of any independent integral living, organization or mechanical actor in the world
  * [CaseToEntityAssociationMixin](CaseToEntityAssociationMixin.md) - An abstract association for use where the case is the subject
  * [CellLineToEntityAssociationMixin](CellLineToEntityAssociationMixin.md) - An relationship between a cell line and another entity
+ * [ChemicalEntityOrGeneOrGeneProduct](ChemicalEntityOrGeneOrGeneProduct.md) - A union of chemical entities and children, and gene or gene product.
+This mixin is helpful to use when searching across chemical entities that must include genes and their children as chemical entities.
+ * [ChemicalEntityOrProteinOrPolypeptide](ChemicalEntityOrProteinOrPolypeptide.md) - A union of chemical entities and children, and protein and polypeptide.
+This mixin is helpful to use when searching across chemical entities that must include genes and their children as chemical entities.
  * [ChemicalEntityToEntityAssociationMixin](ChemicalEntityToEntityAssociationMixin.md) - An interaction between a chemical entity and another entity
      * [ChemicalToEntityAssociationMixin](ChemicalToEntityAssociationMixin.md)
      * [DrugToEntityAssociationMixin](DrugToEntityAssociationMixin.md) - An interaction between a drug and another entity